codatio/codat-docs/docs/using-the-api/webhooks/legacy/core-rules-types.md

 **Type**: `Sync Completed`
 **Trigger:** An expense sync has completed.
 **Additional data:** `syncId`, `syncType`.
-**Note:** This rule is specific to Sync for Expenses and cannot be used for other products.
+**Note:** This rule is specific to Expenses and cannot be used for other products.

 ```json
 {